 Cyber security is a hot topic these days.
-The Colonial Pipeline cyber-attack in May of 2021 and its fallout is a reminder to business leaders that any business can be attacked.
+Any business can be attacked.
 This includes small to medium sized businesses (SMB).

 Security breach statistics prove it.
 The distance between the number of large business and small business breaches is closing.
 If you think you’re not a financial target because you’re an SMB, think again.
 According to the Verizon 2021 Data Breach Investigations Report, 93% of the time the motive behind SMB breaches was the same as large business breaches: financial.